bossajie/django-reactjs-boilerplate/README.md

 ```
 Please use an npm version that is >= 3.0.0 and < 5.0.0
 Much better install node.js version 5.11.1
+ReactJS 16 is not working on latest version of node.js

 Django 1.11
 ReactJS version 16.4.1